Bitcoin mania: Is it too late to join the rush?

 For the moment, Bitcoin’s best hope looks like attracting more and more buyers who want to shift their savings onto the blockchain—and speculators willing to bet that those savers will arrive.
 The soaring price of Bitcoin alone shows that expectations are high.
 But as currency historian and Berkeley economics professor Barry Eichengreen said: “Expectations can change.”

-The suspicion is that people are buying Bitcoin because they expect other people to buy it from them at a higher price; which is the very definition of a bubble.
+The suspicion is that people are buying Bitcoin expecting others to buy it from them at a higher price.
+The very definition of a bubble.

-If everyone who owns Bitcoin tried to realise their wealth, the market would crash and because investors know that could happen, the incentive remains to sell first.
+If everyone Bitcoin owner tried to realise their wealth, the market would crash.
+Most investors know that this could happen, therefore, the incentive remains to sell first.
 This will continue to be the case until Bitcoin demonstrates a sustained period of stability and reveals its true value.
-But what that is right now is anyone’s guess.
+However, what that is right now is anyone’s guess.

 For advice on how to take advantage of fluctuations in the markets talk to the experts at FXB Trading.
 Our platform makes it easy to start earning a second income with only a small investment in time and funds needed.
 The FXB Trading team are on hand to teach its members any aspect of trading that they are interested in, and reveal how they make their living trading the world’s markets.